SkillsUnion/tamkeen-data/docs/1-data-fundamentals/1.3-intro-statistics/probability-distribution-families.md

 ### Z-Score

-A Z-score indicates how many standard deviations a specific value $X$ is from the mean:
+A Z-score indicates how many standard deviations a specific value $$X$$ is from the mean:

 $$
 Z = \frac{X - \mu}{\sigma}